Pleistocene rewilding: Extinct species with domestic descendants and relatives

-A number of primitive horse races including Konik, Heck horse, Dülmener, Norwegian Fjord Horse, Exmoor pony, Pottoka, Losino horse, Sorraia, Marismeño, as a proxy for the tarpan.
+A number of primitive horse races (Note: Including Konik, Heck horse, Dülmener, Norwegian Fjord Horse, Exmoor pony, Pottoka, Losino horse, Sorraia, and Marismeño.) have been used as a proxy for the tarpan.
 Przewalski horse, a subspecies native of Mongolia and the only remaining wild horse in the world, has also been introduced in Ukraine, Hungary and France.

 Robust cattle breeds or a combination of them as a proxy for the extinct aurochs.
-The Dutch-based TaurOs Project aims to reconstitute the aurochs by crossbreeding Sayaguesa, Maremmana primitivo, Pajuna, Limia, Maronesa, Podolica, Tudanca and Highland cattle, while Heck cattle and Galloway cattle have already been used in grazing projects.
+The Dutch-based TaurOs Project aims to reconstitute the aurochs by crossbreeding selected breeds, (Note: Sayaguesa, Maremmana primitivo, Pajuna, Limia, Maronesa, Podolica, Tudanca and Highland cattle.) while Heck cattle and Galloway cattle have already been used in grazing projects.

 Extant wild camelidae contain only three species, the Guanaco, the Vicuna, and the Wild Bactrian camel.
 However both New World and Old World had a diversity of camelids until the Late-Pleistocene and the early Holocene.
 (Note: Such as wild ancestors of the domestic Bactrian camel and the Dromedary respectively (possibly Camelus thomasi for the latter), along with Camelops, Camelus antiquus, Camelus knoblochi, Camelus grattardi, Camelus sivalensis, Eulamaops, Hemiauchenia, Merycotherium, Palaeolama, and Syrian camel (Camelus concordiae and Camelus moreli).)
 Along with the extant wild species, domesticated members especially the Dromedary and the Bactrian camel may serve as proxies to replace their extinct ancestors and relatives among their natural ranges, including North and Central America, Siberia, from East Asia to Europe, Indian subcontinent, Middle East, and Northern Africa.